 Hours: Mon-Sat 12–2pm, 5:30–11pm Sun 1–9pm Bank Holidays: 12–2pm, 5:30–11pm (may differ)

-It’s on the Top 3 best restaurants in all of Bristol on Tripadvisor , even though it’s hidden away on fishponds road.
-The home cooked family restaurant serve the most freshest ingredients which you can taste within every bite.
+It’s on the Top 3 best restaurants in all of Bristol on Tripadvisor, even though it’s hidden away on fishponds road.
+The home cooked family restaurant serves the freshest ingredients which you can taste within every bite.
 It’s definitely worth the price for each dish you buy, especially with the portion size.
-My favourite dishes are the gai pad gra pow and chicken pad thai.
+My favourite dishes are the Gai pad Gra pow and chicken pad thai.

 The downfall is that the restaurant size is too small.
 So, if you go with a group it can be overcrowded.
-However, if you go as couple it can be cosy.
-When it get’s busy the food takes a while and tables go fast.
+However, if you go a couple it can be cosy.
+When it gets busy the food takes a while and tables go fast.
 You do need to book and reserve in advance before you visit.

 Flavour: 5/5 Spice: 5/5 Service: 4/5 Price: 5/5

 Hours: Tues to Sat & Sun Evening 12:00 – 14:30, 17:30 – 22:30 CLOSED Sun Lunchtime & Mon

 Crowned UK’s official best Asian healthy eating restaurant at the Asian Curry Awards according to Bristol Post do I need to say more?!

 The food here is amazing.
 I’ve never been disappointed by any of the dishes with it’s level of flavour, taste and presentation of each dish.
 The hot and saucy curries is just on point in terms of spice and it’s not too oily.
 They do incredible healthy choices with there tandoor oven selections hence the award.

 My minor dislikes probably are that some waiter/waitresses lack the interaction of conversation.
 However, the service isn’t slow it just lacks the traditional Indian restaurant vibe, you’ll see what I mean.